serkan-ozal/jaeger-mcp-server/README.md

         - `Mandatory`: `false`
         - `Type`: `string`
         - `Description`: The end time to filter spans in the RFC 3339, section 5.6 format, (e.g., `2017-07-21T17:32:28Z`)
-- `get-traces`: Searches the spans as JSON array of object in the OpenTelemetry resource spans format.
+- `find-traces`: Searches the spans as JSON array of object in the OpenTelemetry resource spans format.
     - `serviceName`:
         - `Mandatory`: `true`
         - `Type`: `string`